Sagaulf/sagaulf.github.io/_pages/about.md

 ---
 title: "About"
-excerpt: "Who else."
+excerpt: "About me"
 sitemap: true
 permalink: /about/
 ---

-I'm an engineer who should probably have gone into computer science.

-I specialize in machine learning, large data analysis and digitalization and like to examine the world through data to see how it reflects our perceptions.
+I like to examine the world through data to see how it reflects our perceptions.
 I love learning about how technology can provide better user experiences and am always looking to learn new things.

-I currently live in Iceland with my partner and dog, spend my time hiking and running and working on side projects in the evenings.
+I live in Iceland with my partner, son and dog.

 If you want to reach out to me then [drop me a line](mailto:sagaulfars@gmail.com)